Steve celebrates his 50th birthday with a flip of the tail from his new friend.

 The main reason for the lengthy migration from the polar waters, where the whales feed on small fish and euphausiids (krill), to the tropical surroundings is to breed and calve in the winter months (Jan.-May).
 The whales don’t arrive all at once in huge masses but flow in and out.
 Humpbacks prefer breeding waters of 75-degrees F, quiet bays and leeward sides of exposed reefs with a depth of 600 feet (100 fathoms) or less, and large banks wider than 2-3 miles.

 After a gestation period of 10-12 months, the newborn calf is precocial – fully functional and able to move about on its own.
-The Humpback calf at birth, which stretches about 12 feet in length and weighs nearly two tons, feeds on the mother’s high-protein milk (100-130 gallons per day) to grow approximately one foot per month on its way to doubling in overall length in one year.
+The Humpback calf at birth, which stretches about 12 feet in length and weighs nearly two tons, feeds on the mother’s high-protein milk (around 11 gallons a day) to grow approximately one foot per month on its way to doubling in overall length in one year.
 Since the calf is usually born in shallow, inshore areas free from predators, the mother stays close to its calf nudging and coaxing it to keep the curious youngster close by and for bonding reasons.
 A third escort whale, usually a sexually-active male, accompanies the mother and calf for less than a day.

 Whale watchers can double their excitement when the mothers and calves are commonly sighted together in shallow waters immediately after birth and then about two to three miles from shore a week later.
 The amazing thing about these giant mammals is they keep their personal life very personal.
 Not many humans have witnessed or recorded (accurately) the actual birth of a humpback whale or for that matter – two whales mating.
 It’s hard to believe these 45-ft., 40-ton creatures can “hide” anything, but that’s what makes the nature of whales so fascinating.”